spatie/laravel-data/docs/as-a-data-transfer-object/creating-a-data-object.md

 }
 ```

-TODO LINK
-You can also use the `MapName` attribute when you want to combine input (see transforming data objects) and output property name mapping:
+You can also use the `MapName` attribute when you want to combine input (see [transforming data objects](https://spatie.be/docs/laravel-data/v2/as-a-resource/from-data-to-resource#mapping-property-names)) and output property name mapping:

 ```php
 #[MapName(SnakeCaseMapper::class)]